 Results from on-demand gear testing in Southeast waters were presented at an Aug.
 22-23 workshop, hosted by Bryan Fluech of the University of George Marine Extension and Georgia Sea Grant, and Scott Baker of North Carolina Sea Grant.

 With a population now estimated at only around 340 animals, North Atlantic right whales are some of the most endangered marine mammals.
-Female right whales head for the Southeast U.S. waters to deliver their calves, and with intense legal and regulatory pressure to reduce the risk of fishing gear entanglements the South Atlantic council in 2017 introduced two seasonal winter-spring closures to reduce risk in the black sea bass fishery.
+Female right whales head for the Southeast U.S. waters to deliver their calves, and with intense legal and regulatory pressure to reduce the risk of fishing gear entanglements the South Atlantic council in 2017 introduced

 Research into on-demand gear has been ongoing since 2020 under an experimental fishery permit from the council, allowing on-demand gear testing outside the closures by a limited number of fishermen off Georgia and North Carolina.